 “Serves them right.
 Ghoulish bastards.”

-The RAF crew had downed tools and were gathered in huddle to eat some food from the catering van.
-Alec joined the queue, took some chicken from the visibly pleased catering ladies and retreated behind the van.
+The RAF crew downed tools and gathered in huddle around the catering van.
+Alec joined the queue, took some chicken from the visibly relieved catering ladies and retreated behind the van.
 He’d just finished the last drumstick when he heard engines starting up and craned around to see the RAF recovery team loading up their vehicles with the same efficiency that had marked their actions all day and within fifteen minutes they’d driven off.
 The Salvation Army van followed a few minutes later and soon the site was empty save for a fire engine and it’s glum crew.
 A military helicopter appeared out of the blackness it’s undercarriage lit by the arc lights from below.
 It clattered overhead, the roar of its engines competing with the percussive bucka-bucka-bucka of its blades and then it was lost to the darkness as quickly as it had appeared.

 “Aye.
 Time we were gone too.”

-Ronnie radioed for transport and a van appeared a short time later to take them to the rendezvous through streets that were empty, save for one or two hunched figures, faces bent towards the pavement, coats buttoned to their necks.
+Ronnie radioed for transport and a van appeared, taking them to the rendezvous through misty streets, empty save for one or two hunched figures, faces bent towards the pavement, coats buttoned to their necks.
 The only other signs of life, the muted lights of sitting rooms behind heavy curtains and the steady rise of smoke from chimney pots as a freezing fog drifted in from the hills behind the town, fingers curling round deserted streets.

-The rendezvous was the high school where rows of dilapidated buses commandeered for the operation were lined up, blue smoke billowing from rusty exhausts.
+The rendezvous was the high school where rows of dilapidated tour buses buses were lined up, blue smoke billowing from rusty exhausts.
 Officers embarked ancient single deckers, while others gathered up kit and checked off lists.
 Alec listened to their voices, soft and low, stories of fields and hillsides, golf courses and forests.
 Bodies.
 Young and old.
 Whole and in parts.
 The cops looked exhausted and those who’d worked in the makeshift mortuary made their way to buses with haggard expressions, sloped shoulders and downcast eyes speaking of a burden more than physical.

-Alec gave silent thanks that he’d been spared that as he found his bus and climbed on board.
-It filled quickly.
-Quiet men with drawn faces, each carrying his memory of the day to himself.
-Alec settled down for the long journey back but just as the last officer sat down a Sergeant appeared on the steps.
+Alec gave silent thanks that he’d at least been spared that as he found his bus and climbed on board.
+Quiet men with drawn faces filed in, each carrying his memory of the day to himself, but just as the last officer sat down a Sergeant appeared on the steps.